alanxoc3/pres/devcon2021/devcon2021.md

 - echo: display text
 - `>`: redirect stdout to a file
 - cat: concatenate files to standard output
-- `<`: redirect file contents to stdin
 - `|`: redirect stdout to stdin for another command
-- `$()`: redirect stdout to be a commandline argument
-- yes: output a string repeatedly until killed
 - head: output the first part of a text stream
 - tail: output the last part of a text stream